QuKunLab/APEC/README.md

-    TSNE_by_Accesson.pdf: tSNE diagram of cells, colored by the “notes” column in $project/data/cell_info.csv. louvain_cluster_by_Accesson.pdf: Louvain clustering result of cells, plotted on tSNE map.
+    TSNE_by_Accesson.pdf: tSNE diagram of cells, colored by the “notes” column in $project/data/cell_info.csv. louvain_cluster_by_Accesson.pdf: Louvain clustering result of cells, plotted on tSNE map. cell_cell_correlation_by_Accesson.png: Hierarchical clustering of corrlation matrix of cells, if "--hc yes".

 (3) In **matrix** folder: